sspanak/tt9/README.md

 This is an updated version of the [original project](https://github.com/Clam-/TraditionalT9) by Clam-.

+## Using Traditional T9
+If you just wish to install and use TT9, see the [user manual](docs/user-manual.md).
+You don't need to read anything below this line.

 ## Building
 The recommended way of building is using Android Studio.
 As the of time of writing this, the current version is: Android Studio Dolphin | 2021.3.1.